 Get the Recipe

-Here's the deal: If the only thing you do is substitute real blanched green beans for the canned variety, you're giving your casserole a major upgrade.
+Because, if the only thing you do is substitute real blanched green beans for the canned variety, you're already giving your green bean casserole a major upgrade.
 Make your own mushroom sauce out of real mushrooms instead of canned cream of mushroom soup, and you can proudly say good-bye to Sandra Lee.
-Go the whole nine yards and make the fried shallots yourself, though, and you can proclaim that "semi-homemade" is a thing of the past.
+Go the whole nine yards and make the fried shallots yourself, though, and you can proclaim that a "semi-homemade" green bean casserole is a thing of the past.

 Blot the strained shallots with paper towels until the towels appear dry.
 Once cooled, the shallots will keep in an airtight container for up to a month.
 Add them to sandwiches and soups, use them as a garnish for cooked meats, or just eat 'em out of hand, straight out of the jar.